thomasafroo/RISC-Machine-Project/README.md

 This project was done in collaboration with my lab partner, Jackson Rockford, for CPEN 211: Introduction to Microcomputers.

+Important: Viewers should be aware of the Academic Integrity Policy for CPEN 211.

 Currently, the datapath is fully functional.

 ## Elements of the Datapath